datacarpentry/stata-economics/_episodes/02-transform-data.md

 > {: .solution}
 {: .challenge}

+FIXME: `collapse` deletes data from memory. more advanced, maybe move to back.
+FIXME: this could be a point to introduce command history "planned error"

+> ## Gotcha
+> The command `collapse` creates a new, aggregated dataset in memory, and your old dataset will be gone without any warning.
+Use `collapse` with caution.
+{: .callout}

 > ## Challenge
 > Create a decade variable with `generate decade = int(year/10)*10`.
 Aggregate the dataset by country and decade, keeping only the mean of each variable.
 Save this as `data/wdi_decades.dta`.
 > > ## Solution